Reichssicherheitsdienst

 The Reichssicherheitsdienst (RSD, lit.
-"Reich security service") was an SS security force of Nazi Germany.
-Originally bodyguards for Adolf Hitler, it later provided men for the protection of other high-ranking leaders of the Nazi regime.
-The group, although similar in name, was completely separate from the Sicherheitsdienst (SD), which was the formal intelligence service for the SS, the Nazi Party and later Nazi Germany.
+"Reich Security Service") was a Schutzstaffel (SS) security force of Nazi Germany.
+Originally bodyguards for Adolf Hitler, it later provided men for the protection of other high-ranking leaders of the Nazi regime from 1933 to 1945.

 Its role included personal security, investigation of assassination plots, surveillance of locations before the arrival of Nazi dignitaries and vetting buildings as well as guests.
 The RSD had the power to request assistance from any other SS organisations and take command of all Ordnungspolizei (order police) in its role protecting the Nazi functionaries.

+Although similar in name, the RSD was completely separate from the Sicherheitsdienst (SD), the formal intelligence service for the SS.

 Formation

-The RSD was founded on 15 March 1933 as the Führerschutzkommando ("Führer protection command"; FSK) under the command of then SS-Standartenführer Johann Rattenhuber.
-His deputy was Peter Högl.
-Originally charged with protecting the Führer only while he was inside the borders of Bavaria, its members consisted of criminal-police detectives of the Bavarian police.
+The RSD was founded on 15 March 1933 as the Führerschutzkommando ("Führer protection command"; FSK) under the command of then SS-Standartenführer Johann Rattenhuber and his deputy Peter Högl.
+Originally charged with protecting Adolf Hitler while he was inside the borders of Bavaria, its initial members consisted of Kriminalpolizei detectives of the Bavarian police.
 Since the small group was made up of Bavarian police officers, they could only operate within the area of their authority.
 Hitler's protection outside Bavaria was already entrusted to an eight-member bodyguard known as the SS-Begleitkommando des Führers, which was founded on 29 February 1932.
 Hitler wanted a home-grown close protection group while in Munich because this was the traditional birthplace of the Nazi Party and where any plots would therefore have added significance.
 In the spring of 1934, the Führerschutzkommando replaced the SS-Begleitkommando for Hitler's overall protection throughout Germany.
-In 1935 the FSK squad for Hitler's protection was made up of 17 men.
+In 1935, the FSK squad for Hitler's protection was made up of 17 men.
 An additional force of 76 FSK men protected other leading members of the party, including Hermann Göring, Rudolf Hess, Joseph Goebbels and Heinrich Himmler; along with performing other security related duties.

-The FSK was officially renamed the Reichssicherheitsdienst (Reich Security Service; RSD) on 1 August 1935.
-Himmler finally gained full control over the RSD in October 1935.
-Although Himmler was officially named chief, Rattenhuber remained in command and took his orders for the most part from Hitler or a chief aide such as Julius Schaub.
-Himmler was given administrative control over the RSD and the SS gained influence over its members.
-As for the SS-Begleitkommando, it was expanded and became known as the Führerbegleitkommando (Führer Escort Command; FBK).
-The FBK continued under separate command until April 1945 and remained responsible for Hitler's close personal protection.
+The FSK was officially renamed the Reichssicherheitsdienst ("Reich Security Service"; RSD) on 1 August 1935.
+Himmler, the chief of the Schutzstaffel (SS) finally gained full control over the RSD in October 1935.
+Although Himmler was officially named chief, Rattenhuber remained in command and took his orders for the most part from Hitler or one of his chief aides such as Julius Schaub.
+In practice, Himmler was given administrative control over the RSD and could thereby integrate its members into the SS.
+The SS-Begleitkommando was later expanded and renamed the Führerbegleitkommando (Führer Escort Command; FBK).
+The RSD and FBK were both responsible for Hitler's close personal protection, but would operate under separate commands until April 1945.